tmray/tmray.github.com/_posts/2015-08-24-my-first-comicon.md

 I guess I just felt it would take away from talking to them as a person I think.

-But I did get a kick ass picture with the knight rider car.
+But I did get a kick ass picture with the **Knight Rider** car.
 I mean that's just a cool thing to do right!?

 ![Me & K.I.T.T.](https://lh3.googleusercontent.com/BDo-3mJq4WW7UICsZvFwWdQEVI5udFkFNRHMNDGTb6kC=w800-no)